wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 1. Modify the **$DNSName** parameter:

 	- The script is configured for a wild card certificate $DNSName="+".
-If you do no want to configure for a wildcard certificate binding, comment out $DNSName="+" and enable the following line, the full $DNSNAme reference, ##$DNSName="$server.cloudapp.net".
+If you do no want to configure for a wildcard certificate binding, comment out $DNSName="+" and enable the following line, the full $DNSNAme reference, ##$DNSName="$server.chinacloudapp.cn".

 		Change the $DNSName value if you do not want to use the virtual machine’s DNS name for Reporting Services.
 If you use the parameter, the certificate must also use this name and you register the name globally on a DNS server.